build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 After successfully building the CloudFormation stack mentioned above, navigate to the AWS Console and access the 'CloudFormation Outputs' tab for the 'ecs-website-chatbot' stack.
 In this tab we will find the DNS name of the Application Load Balancer (ALB) associated with the front end.
 Below is an example of what the output will resemble:
 ![Cloudformation template Output](images/dns-name-website.png)

-Invoke the end point url in the browser to see how the website looks.
+Invoke the end point URL in the browser to see how the website looks.
 Ask natural language questions to the embedded chatbot.
 Some questions we could ask are -  "How should I clean the windshield?" , "Where can I find the VIN?", "How should I report safety defects?"

 ![Website display ](images/website-1.png)